CS506/fall2016-group1/docs/README.md

 # Documents

-Artifacts for a specific sprint can be found in the corresponding directory above.
+Requirements and design artifacts for a specific sprint can be found in the corresponding sprint directory.
 This page lists general information about the Buckchat Messaging Service.

 ## Quality Characteristics

 See our [metrics page](./metric-definitions/) for a discussion of our selected quality characteristics and metrics.

+See our [metric measurement graph](./all-metrics.pdf) to view all metrics over our three sprints.

 ## High-level Features